vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 Add Notes | If users in these roles are able to add notes to the calendar.|Player, Trusted Player, Assistant GM Change Date and Time| If users in these roles are able to change the calendars date and time.|Player, Trusted Player, Assistant GM

+### Import/Export

+- Export Button: when clicked you will be prompted to download a json file that contains all of the configuration data.
+- Import Button/ File Selector: Next to the import button is a file selected where you choose the exported json file to import then click the import button for the contents to be set for the current calendar.

+**Important**: This import and export is just for the calendar configuration, notes are not exported or imported through this process!
+Note exporting is planned, just not ready yet.

 ### Third Party Module Import/Export

 If you have certain other modules installed and active in your game, options will appear here to either import their settings into Simple Calendar or to export Simple Calendars settings into that module.